pentandra/lifepreserver/METADATA.md

 REQUIRED_FOR_KINDS: `article`, `benefit-report`, `blogpost`, `essay`, `note`, `presentation`

+The date or time the syndicated item was published.

+In the editorial sense, to <dfn id="def-syndicate">syndicate</dfn> means to "publish or broadcast (material) simultaneously in a number of newspapers, television stations, etc." (Oxford Languages).
+Since the scope of this project does not extend beyond this site, for our own purposes, syndicated means only that it _publicates_ the item, even though its Atom feeds could be syndicated through other means.
+In truth it means that the item _could be_ syndicated.

-The date or time the item was published.
-Syndicated items are built in this system whether they are published or not, to allow for private sharing before publication.
+In this system, the so called "syndicated items" are built whether they are published or not, to allow for private sharing before publication.
 Publishing a item does not change the URL of the output, but it does do the following:

 1. Adds the item to the blog index
 2. Adds the item to the index of recent thoughts
-3. Adds the item to respective Atom syndication feeds
+3. Adds the item to relevant Atom syndication feeds
 4. Includes words from the item in the search index
 5. Adds the items to the sitemap
 6. Generates short links for sharing the item

-In other words, it _publicates_ the item.
 After publishing, the item's public path (and Atom tag identifier) SHOULD NOT change.
 If the situation requires that the URL change, a `redirect` item SHALL be added at the original location to apply an appropriate HTTP redirection.

 ### `submitted_at`